McGill Main Chutes: My Go-To Avalanche Path Skiing

 Freddy, breaking trail on the McGill Shoulder.
 Oh, that soft light!
 Photo: The Uptrack

 After much effort (and sweat), we reached the treeline where the top of the McGill Main Chutes is located at 2130m.
-We crossed the crest of the shoulder onto the SW aspect, punching through a few cornices lined up on the ridge.
+We crossed the shoulder’s crest onto the SW aspect, punching through a few cornices lined up on the ridge.
 We followed a high traverse, crossing above the Gunbarrels, two straight cleared paths through the trees.
 Those are awesome options during bouts of heightened avalanche hazard since the potential for large destructive avalanches within this feature is limited.

 view from the top of gunbarrels on mcgill shoulder with overlay